horstao/pub/Readme.md

 Currently based in São Paulo.
 Open to AI lead and architect roles in Brazil or remote.

-Let's connect if you're working on something ambitious with AI.
+Let's connect if you're working on something ambitious with AI and Machine Learning

 ---